-RHC can assist you with navigating the refugee health space and linking people from refugee backgrounds to appropriate primary health providers in order to improve health access and engagement.
+RHC can assist you with navigating the refugee health space and linking people from refugee backgrounds to appropriate providers in order to improve health access and engagement.
 Linkages are made based on factors such as the patient’s location, complexity of needs and cultural requirements.

 PHONE: 07 3864 7580